A Dynamic Matching Framework for Faster Child Adoptions: III Strategic Incentives

-In our empirical section, we plan to perform two comparisons.
-The first is dynamic envy-free placements contra observed placements.
-We do not yet have data on observed placements from our partner county.
-The second is dynamic envy-free placements contra sequentially stable placements.
-We currently focus on this comparison.
-Here, we introduce sequential Deferred Acceptance (DA) which is a spot placement mechanism that indiscriminately runs home-proposing or child-proposing DA.
-In our main specifications, we use home-proposing DA.
+In our empirical section, we perform two comparisons.
+The first is patience-free placements contra decentralized placements which we model using a Random Serial Dictatorship (RSD).
+The second is patience-free placements contra sequentially stable placements.
+RSD does not guarantee any desirable properties in this setting, therefore, we focus on the second comparison in our theoretical analysis.
+Here, we introduce sequential Deferred Acceptance (SDA) which is a spot placement mechanism that indiscriminately runs home-proposing or child-proposing DA.
+In our main specifications, we use home-proposing DA. \\~\

+\textbf{Step 1:} $t \geq 1$: Using $U_c(\cdot)$ and $V_h(\cdot)$ as preferences \begin{itemize} \item Each $h \in H(t|m_{t-1})$ without a child holding its proposal proposes to its best, acceptable $c \in C(t|m_{t-1})$ that it has not yet proposed to, if it can propose to any. \item Each $c \in C(t|m_{t-1})$ holds her best, acceptable proposal and rejects all others. \item Repeat 1-2 until no additional proposals are made. \item Set $\mu_t(c)$ to be each child's held proposal; $\mu_t(c) = c$ otherwise.
+Set $\mu_t(h)$ to be the child holding a home's proposal; $\mu_t(h) = h$ otherwise. \\~\ \end{itemize}

-The proposition below offers insight on theoretical differences between sequential DA's properties and our dynamic envy-free mechanisms.
+The proposition below offers insight on theoretical differences between SDA's properties and our patience-free mechanisms.

-\begin{proposition} Sequential Deferred Acceptance is justified envy-free, individually rational, and strictly non-wasteful, but it is not patience-free nor strategy-proof. \end{proposition}
+\begin{proposition} Sequential Deferred Acceptance is fair, but it is neither patience-free nor strategy-proof. \end{proposition}

-\begin{proof} Sequential DA is invariant to $\mathbf{a}(T)$ and the histories, and it is stable at every $t$, therefore it is justified envy-free, individually rational, and strictly non-wasteful at every $t,\mathbf{a}(T)$.
-Since it is strictly non-wasteful, by Theorem 1, it cannot be dynamic envy-free.
-Yet, it satisfies justified envy-freeness and individual rationality, so it must be that it is not patience-free.
-Strict non-wastefulness implies that sequential DA is non-wasteful.
-Then, by Theorem 4 below, it cannot be strategy-proof. \end{proof}
+\begin{proof} SDA does not condition on $m_{t-1}$, and it is fair at every $\mu_t$ by usual results.
+Since it is fair, by Proposition \ref{pr:noexistence}, it cannot be patience-free.
+Fairness implies strict non-wastefulness which implies that sequential DA is non-wasteful.
+Then, by Proposition \ref{pr:noexistsp} below, it cannot be strategy-proof. \end{proof}